thomaspoignant/scim-patch/README.md

 const patch: ScimPatchOperation = { op: 'replace', value: { active: false } };
 const patchedUser = scimPatch(scimUser, patch);
+// scimUser === patchedUser, see Options section if you want to avoid updating the original object
 ```

 This particular operation will return :